jundalisay/spblist/content/en/research/mohammad/quran/sura-027a.md

 92. Whoever is guided—is guided to his own advantage.
 And whoever goes astray, then say, “I am one of the warners.”

-93. And say, “Praise belongs to Allah; He will show you His signs, and you will recognize them.
+93. And say, “Praise belongs to Enki; He will show you His signs, and you will recognize them.
 Your Lord is not heedless of what you do.”